The History of French Classical training

 Let's start with why what we do is called "French Classical Equitation."

-What we teach is called “French” because the lineage of teachers we are influence by are from France.
+What we teach is called “French” because the lineage of teachers we are influenced by are from France.
 Just as every country has its own culture, every region where trainers influenced one another has its own riding culture as well.
 French culture is known for its subtlety and savoring of flavor, French riding is known for its subtlety and sense of delicious connection, too.

 It's called 'classical' because it is based on ideas sourced in ancient Greek philosophy, because it has a recognized unbroken lineage of practitioners, because it produces a predictably masterful result in the student who pursues it, because it is based on the idea of a transcendent, universally recognized beauty, because it is beneficial for both the horse and the rider.